 My recommendation is to find a good dentist for your family.
 He or she will work with you as you teach your kids how to floss and care for their teeth.

 Also, as part of a science unit, consider doing a study about teeth.
 You can also bring in new vocabulary words for English, too.
 For instance, "odont" means tooth in Greek and is the root word for many scientific terms such as odontalgia -- what dentists call a toothache.

 Here are a few common-sense tips to teach your kids (from the lab guy):

-* Brush teeth after eating & at bedtime.
+- Brush teeth after eating and at bedtime.

 Finally, commend your kids when they're doing a good job taking care of their teeth.
 Encouragement goes a long way.

 And don't forget to keep the end result in mind -- to keep our smiles (our teeth) for a lifetime.
 After all, smiles are noticeable.
 It's a beautiful thing to see someone's face light up with a warm, healthy smile.